Me4th/wp-travelshop-theme/travelshop/installation.md

 #### 2. Create a database
-It's recommend to create a dedicated database for the pressmind content (don't use the wordpress default database).
+It is recommended to create a dedicated database for the pressmind content (do not use the wordpress default database).
 ```shell script
 mysql -u root -p;
 mysql> CREATE DATABASE pressmind;
 mysql> GRANT ALL ON pressmind.* TO 'my_database_user'@'localhost' IDENTIFIED BY 'my_database_password' WITH GRANT OPTION;
 ```

-#### 3. Run Composer
+#### 3. Run composer
-Install theme dependencies
+Install theme dependencies.
 ```shell script
 cd /var/www/htdocs/wp-content/themes/travelshop
 composer install